 Primitive, beta-like web interface; spartan feature set, network settings

 It’s important to note that you need the web interface to manage most settings of the system.
-In fact, if you hit the “Advanced” section of the mobile app, that will take you to the Interface itself.
-The irony is you can’t really use the interface on a phone’s screen — it’s not mobile-friendly.
+If you hit the “Advanced” section of the mobile app, that will take you to the interface itself.
+The irony is you can’t use the interface on a phone’s screen — it’s not mobile-friendly.

 But from any connected computer, you can reach the interface by pointing a browser to the router’s IP address, which, by default, is 192.168.10.1.

-The interface is quite primitive and includes a lot of little issues.
+The interface is relatively primitive and includes a lot of minor issues.
 Here’re some that I experienced: